AlexNav73/CoreCraft/README.md

 var model = new DomainModel([new ToDoModelShard()]);
 ```

-### Full code example
+### Example

-Here's an full example code snippet that demonstrates how to use the `CoreCraft`:
+Here's a example code snippet that demonstrates how to use the `CoreCraft`:

 ```cs
 // Create an instance of the domain model (application state)